DZakh/rescript-rest/README.md

 # rescript-rest

-RPC-like client, contract, and server implementation for a pure REST API
+ReScript RPC-like client, contract, and server implementation for a pure REST API